Devender-Singh-P/Machine_Learning_Energy_Efficiency_Project/README.md

 ### POC
-This project is a POC for similar project done during the Internship period at iNeuron Pvt.
+This project is a POC for similar project done during the Internship period at iNeuron Intelligence Pvt.
 Ltd.
 The original project was done for a MNC client where various tech stacks were used from ETL pipelines for data accessing to development of the project through rigourous hardwork of a team having expertise in Big Data, Data Science, Development, DevOps alongwith other fields and this is just a portion of the same due to resource constraints at individual level.

 Modular coding approach has been impleted and the app is deployed on Heroku.